HL7/ebm/input/pagecontent/citation.md

 The <b>BookCitation Profile</b> includes a citedArtifact.classification with a type value of "Knowledge Artifact Type" and a classifier value of "Book".

-The <b>BookPartCitation</b> includes a citedArtifact.publicationForm.publishedIn.type value of "Book" and a citedArtifact.classification with a type value of "Knowledge Artifact Type" and a classifier value of "Book Part".
+The <b>BookPartCitation Profile</b> includes a citedArtifact.publicationForm.publishedIn.type value of "Book" and a citedArtifact.classification with a type value of "Knowledge Artifact Type" and a classifier value of "Book Part".

 The <b>DatabaseCitation Profile</b> includes a citedArtifact.classification with a type value of "Knowledge Artifact Type" and a classifier value of "Database".

-The <b>DatabaseEntryCitation</b> includes a citedArtifact.publicationForm.publishedIn.type value of "Database" and a citedArtifact.classification with a type value of "Knowledge Artifact Type" and a classifier value of "Database Entry".
+The <b>DatabaseEntryCitation Profile</b> includes a citedArtifact.publicationForm.publishedIn.type value of "Database" and a citedArtifact.classification with a type value of "Knowledge Artifact Type" and a classifier value of "Database Entry".

 The <b>DatasetCitation Profile</b> includes a citedArtifact.classification with a type value of "Knowledge Artifact Type" and a classifier value of "Dataset".